RizoanunNasa/Business-Intelligence-Module-Case-Study-Roche-Challenge/README.md

 based on the different criterias and connect with the right contact while identifying what solutions are best suited for adoption by other countries on a unified dashboard.
 The following questions will be examined: image
-Table 1: Analytical questions that will be examined for the target population.
+Table 1: Analytical questions that will be examined for the target population..,